egelke/aarch64/01. HelloWorld/README.md

 ## Unchained Functions

 On Windows an application is a function that is called by the OS.
 The application's entry function doesn't have any parameters and as long as you don't call any functions yourself (i.e. your entry function is a _leaf-function_) you simply call `ret` at the end to return to the OS.
-Setting the `w0` registers set the return code of the program, setting it "0" (with the aide of the `wzr` register) tells the outside world that your program finished successfully.
+Setting the `w0` registers set the exit code of the program, setting it `0` (with the aide of the `wzr` register) tells the caller that your program finished successfully.

-Calling functions requires some extra work.
+Calling functions require some extra work.
 Calling a function is done with the `bl label` instruction which is a mnemonic for "branch link".
 It will not only jump to that code, it will also **update** the `lr` register with the return address of the function (the code right after the `bl label` instruction).
 The `ret` instruction will then "branch" back to the `lr` register.

-Since all methods use the same `lr` register and there is nothing in the hardware or the OS that keeps track of it, it is up to you to safe-keep its value before you use the `bl` instruction.
+Since all methods use the same `lr` register and there is nothing in the hardware or the OS that keeps track of it.
+It is up to you to safe-keep its value before you use the `bl` instruction.
 If you don't, then you probably end up in an endless loop since you will return to the wrong address.
 The convention is that you put it on the stack when you enter your function and restore is from stack before you leave your function:

 ```asm
 entry: